logworks/dlog/README.md

 ### v0.1.0

 - logging packaged as UMD so works for web as well as node.
-- \$ dlog i asks if for web/node and adds logger config accordingly.
+- \$ dlog i - asks if for web/node and adds logger config accordingly.
-- dlog.config.json changed to .dlogrc file.
+- dlog.config.json name changed to .dlogrc.
-- optional global logger as standard in dlogger.js.
+- optional global logger as standard example in dlogger.js.
 - examples - web and node with global and imported/required logging.
+- coveralls

 ### v0.0.7